Viburnum trilobum: In culture

 This is a commonly used berry in western Canadian cultures.
 Peoples of various origins both Native and European have used the berries for many years.

 The Canadian French name for the berries is pembina.
 The name pembina was then applied to three rivers, one in Manitoba and North Dakota, one in Ontario, and one in Alberta.

+Medicinal

+Viburnum trilobum is used interchangeably with V. opulus under the common name Cramp Bark.
+As the common name suggests the bark is used to treat uterine cramps as well as dysmenorrhea, PMS, cramps of other smooth muscles including intestines, and some symptoms of miscarriage.
+Its antispasmodic qualities are often attributed to the presence of valerenic acid.